Joan-gao/canva-magicbook-ai/README.md

 ## Technical Highlights

-1. **Comprehensive AI Integration**: Utilizes 6 AI models, including ChatGPT for text generation, Stable Diffusion and LoRa for image creation, AnimateDiffusion for animations, ChatTTS for voiceovers, and MusicGen for background music, providing an all-in-one solution for creating children’s books.
+1. **Comprehensive AI Integration**: Utilizes 6 AI models, including ChatGPT for text generation, Stable Diffusion and LoRA for image creation, AnimateDiffusion for animations, ChatTTS for voiceovers, and MusicGen for background music, providing an all-in-one solution for creating children’s books.

 2. **Seamless Canva Integration**: Utilizes Canva API to connect generated content directly with Canva's design interface, enabling users to easily edit and enhance their stories, images, and videos within Canva before exporting the final product.